archiverjs/node-archiver/README.md

 #### createTar(options)

-Creates an Archiver Tar object. *in testing*
+Creates an Archiver Tar instance. *in testing*

 ### Options